inQWIRE/SQIR/benchmarks/README.md

 First, run `make voqc` in the top (`..`) directory.
 This will create an executable `voqc` in the current directory. `voqc <prog> <N> <out>` will optimize program prog, which has N qubits, and write the optimized result to out.
 It will print the initial and final gate counts.

-To run VOQC on all the benchmarks (excluding the slowest, gf2^64) run `./run_on_benchmarks.sh`.
+To run VOQC on all the benchmarks (excluding the slowest, gf2^64) run `./run_voqc.sh`.

 ## Other Optimizers

-We are also interested in comparing VOQC's performance to existing unverified compilers.

-(In progress...)
+In our paper, we compare VOQC's performance to existing unverified compilers.
+We used the scripts in this directory to generate our data.
+If you are familiar with these compilers and see a problem with how we are running them, please let us know!
+(Contact <kesha@cs.umd.edu>.)

+All of these scripts print gate count data to the console and write to a CSV file.
+A prerequisite for running these compilers is having Python 3 installed.

+### PyZX

+To install PyZX from source, clone PyZX's [github repository](https://github.com/Quantomatic/pyzx) and run `pip install -e .`.
+To run PyZX on the benchmarks, use the run_pyzx.py script.
+Note that you will need to run this from where PyZX was installed.

 ### Qiskit

-Qiskit requires python 3.
-Once you have installed python 3, you can install Qiskit using pip (`pip install qiskit`).
+To install Qiskit using pip, run `pip install qiskit`.
 To run Qiskit on the benchmarks, use the command `python3 run_qiskit.py f` where `f` is the output filename.

-### quilc

-### PyZX

 ### tket

+To install t|ket> using pip, run `pip install pytket`.
+To run tket on the benchmarks, use the command `python3 run_tket.py f` where `f` is the output filename.